meain/temper/README.md

 A title is specified with a hash at the begining and the description is given as the text following it.
 All the text that follows it until the next heading is considered as a part of the previous header.

+# Requirements

+* figlet - for beautified heading
+* lolcat - to color stuff

 ## Screenshot
 ![screenshot](http://i.imgur.com/izg7YJp.png)